kendo-labs/knockout-kendo/web/NumericTextBox.md

 liveOptions:
     - name: enabled
       description: Determines if users can interact with the field
+    - name: min
+      description: The minimum value allowed in the field
+    - name: max
+      description: The maximum value allowed in the field
     - name: value
       description: The current value of the field
     - name: widget